Nitrous oxide regulations

 Why are these regulations being introduced?

-The new regulations aim to limit access to nitrous oxide for non-legitimate use while ensuring businesses that require it for legitimate food preparation, medical, industrial and other lawful purposes can continue to access it.
+The new regulation aims to limit access to nitrous oxide for non-legitimate use while ensuring businesses that require it for legitimate food preparation, medical, industrial and other lawful purposes can continue to access it.

-The regulations were informed by an extensive consultation process involving retailers, industry representatives, health organisations, government agencies, community members and people with lived and living experience.
+The regulation was informed by an extensive consultation process involving retailers, industry representatives, health organisations, government agencies, community members and people with lived and living experience.
 This included a public consultation through the NSW Government’s Have Your Say website, targeted consultation on draft regulatory proposals and a stakeholder roundtable to help ensure the new regulations are practical, proportionate and effective.

-A summary of the consultation process, stakeholder feedback and how it informed the final regulations is available in the Consultation Summary.
+A summary of the consultation process, stakeholder feedback and how it informed the final regulation is available in the Consultation Summary.

 You can also view the original Have Your Say consultation page for further information about the consultation process.